vrk/LearnToCurl/approach.md

 ## Theory and Approach

 **As long as it takes**
 - Since I don't have to be at RC by a certain time, I will take as long as possible to do my hairstuffs.
-I may be coming in the afternoon, folks
+I may be coming in the afternoon, folks!
 - lol my hairstylist was like "it'll take you 20 minutes at first" MORE LIKE AN HOUR MINIMUM AND IT WILL STILL LOOK LIKE GARBAGE.

 **"I meant to do that"**